 There is something about reading a really old, favorite book that makes me very happy indeed.

 I did not pack all my books – I picked my absolute favorites and can basically reread all of them once a year.
 I love to read, and I do find some new Afrikaans books on Amazon from time to time.
-Hmmm, so technically, I’m still building my collection… This was one of my recent purchases – Dis ek Anna – a must read in my opinion.
+Hmmm, so technically, I’m still building my collection… This was one of my recent purchases from Amazon – Dis ek Anna – a must-read in my opinion.
 My favorites are from Authors Dalene Matthee, Marita van der Vyver, Deon Meyer, Irma Joubert, Sally Andrew and John van de Ruit.

 The kids loved to read when they were little.
 They still do, but I doubt they can read Afrikaans books anymore.
 The ones I brought over for them are meant for younger readers, but might just help these very American teenagers to get started again.

 Maybe this should go into the #1 spot… Always remember to pack your potjie!!!
 For those of you unfamiliar with a Potjie, it is a round, three-legged pot, and is used to cook traditional South African stews, over an outside fire or coals.
 It is made from cast iron, so yes, it is heavy, and not an item that can be included in your carry on luggage at the last minute.
 Our friends and family are big fans of Pieter’s Oxtail Potjie, as well as his Lamb Chops and Braaibroodjies (a South African version of a Grilled Sandwich).
 His Lemon Juice Chicken is another favorite of theirs.

 We also included our large steel braai grid (also called a braai grill) and a rotisserie set with various baskets and prongs.
 These have come in handy on many lazy Sunday afternoons.
 The basket fits two whole chickens, and they practically cook themselves while you can relax at the table with a glass of wine (or two).